 - Stipend Rates

 Heritage Consortium studentships include tuition fees, plus a stipend at RCUK rates.
-The stipend changes annually in line with inflation, but as a guide the award rate for 2015-6 can be found here.
+The stipend changes annually in line with inflation.
+Current rates can be found here.